-Hundreds arrested in Russia as they demand Navalny’s release
+Russia arrests over 1,000 people demanding Navalny’s release

 Nearly 4,000 people were reportedly detained at demonstrations on Jan.
 23 calling for Navalny’s release took place in more than 100 Russian cities, and some were given fines and jail terms.
 About 20 were accused of assaulting police and faced criminal charges.

 Just after Navalny‘s arrest, his team released a two-hour video on his YouTube channel about the Black Sea residence purportedly built for Putin.
-The video has been viewed over 100 million times, helping fuel discontent and inspiring a stream of sarcastic jokes on the internet.
+The video has been viewed over 100 million times, helping fuel discontent and inspiring a stream of sarcastic jokes on the internet amid an economic downturn.

+Demonstrators in Moscow chanted “Aqua discotheque!,” a reference to one of the fancy amenities at the residence that also features a casino and a hookah lounge equipped for watching pole dances.

-Putin says neither he nor any of his close relatives own the property.
+Putin says that neither he nor any of his close relatives own the property.
 On Saturday, construction magnate Arkady Rotenberg, a longtime Putin confidant and his occasional judo sparring partner, claimed that he himself owned the property.

 Russia has seen extensive corruption during Putin‘s time in office even as many ordinary citizens struggle financially.

 Navalny fell into a coma on Aug.
 20 while on a domestic flight from Siberia to Moscow.
 He was transferred to a Berlin hospital two days later.
 Labs in Germany, France and Sweden, and tests by the Organization for the Prohibition of Chemical Weapons, established that he was exposed to the Novichok nerve agent.
-Russian authorities have refused to open a full-fledged criminal inquiry, citing a lack of evidence that he was poisoned.
+Russian authorities have refused to open a full-fledged criminal inquiry, claiming a lack of evidence that he was poisoned.

 When he returned to Russia in January, Navalny was jailed for 30 days after Russia’s prison service alleged he had violated the probation terms of his suspended sentence from a 2014 money-laundering conviction that he has rejected as political revenge.

-On Thursday, a Moscow court rejected his appeal to be released, and another hearing next week could turn his 3 1/2-year suspended sentence into one he must serve in prison.
+On Thursday, a Moscow court rejected Navalny‘s appeal to be released, and another hearing next week could turn his 3 1/2-year suspended sentence into one he must serve in prison.

 Sign up for Daily Newsletters